Skip to main content

 Going back to my teenage years "My Sharona" was the song that propelled the band into the stratosphere.
 Kids everywhere could play the opening riff, and like "Smoke on the Water" it gave the song a sense of simplicity that belied the song's complex structure and numerous changes.
 It's a mini masterclass in musical excellence and there are no bum notes or wasted space.
 You don't even have to hear all of the opening riff to "name that tune."
 I ate it up until it made me sick, and so did an awful lot of other kids ... the ensuing backlash was swift and unrelenting.
 From delight to derision "My Sharona" now sucked.
 Of course I still secretly liked the song, and really liked "Good Girls Don't" a song that should have been huge ... but wasn't.

-Of course as a kid with a limited budget, and rather myopic tastes, the number of records I bought with my practically nonexistent cash was pretty limited - I suppose I could have just said, "I never heard the album back in the day."
+Of course as a kid with a practically non-existent budget, and rather myopic tastes, the number of records I bought with my practically nonexistent cash was pretty limited - I suppose I could have just said, "I never heard the album back in the day."
 It's true, I'm only now just hearing it.
 Truly hearing it.

 insert